cameronking4/XperienceShopping-ChromeExtension/README.md

 Xperience Shopping provides software to reduce returns for ecommerce brands by enabling a more personal, sustainable shopping experience.
 This is the chrome extension, free for all who find this repo.
 Simply create a profile saved only to local storage and get size recommendations across sites.

 Behold the ultimate size recommendation plugin, saving time &amp; money for online shoppers as it uses CV to predict body measurements and GPT 4 to provide size recommendations specific to a brand.
 This chrome extension shows proof of concept for  getting recommendations agnostic to product and specific to brand size charts.
-It does not save or store your data, howver the extension will make requests to Xperience Shopping API.
+It does not save or store your data, however the extension will make requests to Xperience Shopping API & Meshcapade Gmbh APIs.

 Follow the steps below to download and install this extension manually.